urbanales/MCC-HEWS/README.md

   `dlnm`, `MASS`, `dplyr`, `lubridate`, `pracma`, `readr`, `tidyverse`, `ggplot2`, `scales`, `ggh4x`, `RColorBrewer`
 - **Input data**: See `data/` directory and script-specific comments for input requirements.

-**Note on Raw Dataset Availability:**
+**Note on Original Data Availability:**
 The original dataset of daily mortality from the study locations is not publicly available due to privacy and data sharing restrictions.
 The exposure-response curve coefficents based on this dataset, obtained via Step 01.
 Data Preparation are provided in data/tmeanperpar.csv.
+To access the raw data from represented cities, researchers can contact the corresponding authors.

 ---